zoraviel/CSS-and-GitHub-intro/what_are_md_files/README.md

 If you want to read Markdown files offline, you can do it with a Chrome extension called [Markdown Preview](https://chrome.google.com/webstore/detail/markdown-preview/jmchmkecamhbiokiopfpnfgbidieafmd).

-Be sure to check “Allow access to file URLs” in the [chrome://extensions](chrome://extensions) listing for this extension.
+Be sure to check “Allow access to file URLs” in the chrome://extensions listing for this extension (go to chrome://extensions in your browser).
 Then you can open local `.md` files and read them in a well-formatted display in Chrome.

 You can write and edit `.md` files in any text editor.

-The Atom text editor has [a Markdown Preview option](../images/markdown.png) — it’s on the Packages menu.
+The Atom text editor has [a Markdown Preview option](../images/markdown.png) — it’s on the Packages menu, in Settings/Preferences.

 There’s a nice online viewer/editor for Markdown called [Dillinger](http://dillinger.io/).